microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGlobalSecureAccessTenantStatus.md

 https://graph.microsoft.com/beta/$metadata#networkAccess/tenantStatus/$entity offboarded
 ```

-This command retrieves the onboarding status of the Global Secure Access service in the tenant.
+This command checks if the Global Secure Access service is activated in the tenant.

+If the status is `offboarded`, you can activate the service with `New-EntraBetaGlobalSecureAccessTenant`.

 ### CommonParameters